Connect With Us!

 Not all veterinary hospitals, surgical suites, and their standards of care are created equal!
 We, at Butler Creek Animal Hospital, strive to give our patients and their owners superior care and support that extends beyond the examination rooms.
 When you're facing an impending surgery for your pet, it's essential to us you have some peace of mind throughout the process.
+In the links below, we've broken up all of the different aspects that go into our surgical procedures so you can better understand what it is we do and how we do it!
+Please contact us if you have any additional questions about your pet's surgery!

 It’s essential that the veterinarian knows as much as possible about your pet prior to surgery.
 This means that we should have a copy of the records from any previous veterinary visits and that your pet’s surgeon will perform a complete physical examination of your pet before beginning any part of the anesthetic regimen.
 This is crucial; pets with certain health conditions can be high-risk patients for anesthesia.